 Where to schmooze your clients

-Show your clients who they’re dealing with by taking them to a seriously swanky restaurant for dinner.
-Architect-designed restaurant, award-winning Italian food, sought-after central location – L’Anima has the lot.
+Show your clients who they’re dealing with by taking them to a fantastically-flash art deco styled restaurant for dinner.
+Set on the 24th floor of Tower 42, a sought-after central location – City Social has the lot.

 If deals were won on restaurant choice alone…